newatoms/guides/be-a-developer/readme.md

 * [Technical Developer](https://github.com/newatoms/newatoms/blob/gh-pages/internal/jobs/technical.md)
 * [Product Developer](https://github.com/newatoms/newatoms/blob/gh-pages/internal/jobs/product.md)

-A team needs all 6 of the roles to be fully functional. *It is the role of each developer to make sure the entire team is capable of contributing to the role-specific field, not to do everyting within its role by her or himself*.
+A team needs all 6 of these roles to be fully functional. *It is the role of each developer to make sure the entire team is capable of contributing to the role-specific field, not to do everything within its role by her or himself*.
 For example, as a Business Developer, it's your job to make sure that the **team** (not just the developer) can do business with the outside world in the most effective manner.

 ## What does this mean?